dmitrii-semenov/measuring_electricity/README.md

 * `Sensor_Off` - this is the offset of the sensor, if we assume that there is some kind of error in the ADC or in the sensor and it does not output 2.5V at zero current, then some current can be clamped as this variable, which will work as an offset(used for calibration);
 * `ADC_avg` - the variable into which the averaged value of the ADC converter is mapped(averaged ADC value);

+* `AVERAGE_FACTOR` - determines how many measurements we will average in the adc.
+If it is equal to 1, then there is no averaging, every time the adc outputs a new value, we use it, but the adc has a lot of noise, and therefore if 1 is used, the output value jumps very much.
+Therefore, it is recommended to use 10.
+First, 10 values will be measured ,the average value will be given out of them , and so on over and over again;

+* `REF_V` - reference voltage for calculations;
+* `REF_R` - reference resistance for calculations;

 ## Accuracy issues

 * Firstly, due to the fact that the arduino can be powered externally and from the USB port, there is a 5V voltage stabilizer, but it does not cope well with its function and therefore the voltage can jump by +- 250 mV, and it follows that the voltage jumps on the sensor itself and this makes an error in measurement of quantities.
 Secondly, the accuracy of the adu drive deteriorates because if the voltage jumps, then the entire scale jumps.